MicroEJ/docs/SDKUserGuide/howtos/setupBuildUsingJenkinsAndArtifactory.rst

 * reproducing builds
 * archiving binary modules

-The tutorial should take 1 hour to complete.
+This guide should take 1 hour to complete.

 Intended Audience